 Across the country, retailers are working to reduce costs and increase profits.
 One way this is done is to reduce the workforce necessary to conduct retail business.
 Self-serve checkouts and sparse staff on the floor are the norm at big box store; Walmart is no exception.
 The reduction in staff often leads to an increase in theft.
 It seems like a losing proposition, but studies have shown that even with increased theft there is a significant cost savings to reducing staff.

-Let’s leave the crime/safety aspect out of this for now and just look at the other impacts.
+Let’s leave the crime/safety aspect out of this for now and just look at the other impacts of the recent Walmart ammo decision.
 Every Walmart store I’ve ever visited has kept the ammunition in the sporting goods department in a locked cabinet.
 I need an employee’s help to access the contents of that cabinet.
 It has been a long time since I’ve gone to Walmart, but I’m pretty sure I aged while waiting for help to buy 100 rounds of .44 Mag for a Lee Weems lever gun class I flew in to take.
 It took forever.
 It’s always been that way.
 Getting help in a Walmart is as difficult as swimming the English Channel, and that sounds really hard.
 Is it possible that Walmart is really just more interested in investing its square footage into products that don’t need customer service help?

 Customer Induced Reality?

 I also wonder if Walmart’s decision might be the fault of the gun owner?
 Let me elaborate with an example of another retailer, Dick’s Sporting Goods.
 I feel kinda gross even mentioning its name, but Dick’s might lend some insight into other motives that Walmart considered.
 If you look at Dick’s 5 year stock value chart you will see a significant drop in value.
 I really want the drop to coincide with Dick’s decision to drop “assault-style” weapons, but it doesn’t pan out.
 On August 18, 2017, Dick’s stock price lost almost 20% of its value.
 The reason for the decline was stated as a decline in sales in hunting and electronics.
 This announcement, and the drop in value, came long before the company’s February decision to remove “assault rifles” from its stores and increase the minimum age for all gun purchases to 21.
-I’m left wondering if Dick’s decision was one part politics and one part “exit a market segment that isn’t currently profitable?”
+Like the Walmart ammo decision, I’m left wondering if Dick’s decision was one part politics and one part “exit a market segment that isn’t currently profitable?”